-When individuals embark upon the journey to become health care professionals, they must demonstrate the personal and professional integrity necessary to maintain the fundamental trust that society places on respected individuals of these professions.
-The Physician Assistant Studies program at Faulkner University expects students to develop the interpersonal skills, professional comportment, and positive attitudes necessary to function in a manner that is consistent with professional practice.
+When individuals embark upon the journey to become health care professionals, they must demonstrate the personal and professional integrity necessary to maintain the fundamental trust that society places on

 Professional attitudes and conduct are expected of the student starting day one of the program.
 To help maintain, inform, guide, and standardize the expected professional conduct and behavior of the Faulkner PA student, the College of Health Sciences has devised a policy procedure for professionalism and violations of professionalism.
 These can be found in Appendix 2 of this document.